mdn/community-meetings/23-11-13/agenda.md

 Updates from the MDN team

-- This meeting (feeback & moving forward)
+- This meeting (feedback & moving forward)
 - Discord
 - Labels on mdn/content
 - Discussions on mdn-community